mbuotidem/mbuotidem.github.io/content/blog/github-codespaces-aws-vpn-spiffe-spire-iamra/index.md

 +++
-title = "Connecting GitHub Codespaces to AWS VPN via SPIFFE/SPIRE & IAM Roles Anywhere" slug = "connecting-github-codespaces-to-aws-vpn-via-spiffe-spire-and-iam-roles-anywhere" description = "Learn how to authenticate your GitHub Codespace to AWS VPN using SPIRE-issued X.509 certificates and AWS IAM Roles Anywhere" date = "2025-05-19"
+title = "Accessing AWS VPCs from GitHub Codespaces with SPIFFE and IAM Roles Anywhere" slug = "connecting-github-codespaces-to-aws-vpn-via-spiffe-spire-and-iam-roles-anywhere" description = "Learn how to authenticate your GitHub Codespace to AWS VPN using SPIRE-issued X.509 certificates and AWS IAM Roles Anywhere" date = "2025-05-19"